patfiaux/CRSsim/README.md

 ## 1.1 Installations and Setup for Simulations
 The simulations are executed in [R](https://cran.r-project.org/bin/windows/base/).
 Please make sure you have R version 3.5.1 or higher installed on your computer.

-Download the source code to your desired location with the following command:
+Clone CRSsim to your desired location with the following command:
  ```bash
 git clone https://github.com/patfiaux/CRSsim.git
 ```

+Or download the repository.

 To simulate data, you will need the packages listed below.
 If you don't have them, install them using the following commands in `R`.
 Installations should take ~5min on a standard laptop.
 ### 1.1.1 R packages